RichardMcSorley/walmart-grocery-bot/README.md

 #### Available commands:

-- `!add` - Adds product first product in search to your cart.
+- `!add` - Adds first product in the search to your cart.
-- `!search` - Returns first item's info from search.
+- `!search` - Returns first item's info from the search.
 - `!cart` - returns a screenshot of your current cart.

 ### Technologies used: